 Seasonal Considerations

 Fall and Winter Warmth: For weddings in cooler seasons, consider the comfort of your guests outdoors.
-Providing blankets and offering warm beverages like hot cocoa or spiced cider can keep everyone cozy during outdoor ceremonies.
+Providing blankets and offering warm beverages, such as hot cocoa or spiced cider, can help keep everyone cozy during outdoor ceremonies.

-Summer Shade and Hydration: Summer weddings, especially those outdoors, call for considerations like providing parasols or hand fans to help guests keep cool under the sun.
-Ensure there are hydration stations available with water and refreshing beverages.
+Summer Shade and Hydration: Summer weddings, especially those held outdoors, require thoughtful considerations, such as providing parasols or hand fans to help guests stay cool in the sun.
+Ensure that hydration stations are available with water and refreshing beverages.

 Spring Showers Preparedness: Spring weather can be unpredictable.
 Have umbrellas on hand for guests, and consider marquees or canopies to protect against sudden showers.